lphroger/hw02/README.md

    subroutine are stored on the stack in a stack frame (aka activation record).
-The compiler assigns to each local variable of the subroutine a static offset that determines the variable's location in the stack frame relative to the stack pointer that points to the beginning of the stack frame.
-Thus during the execution of the call, the value of each local variable can be accessed by adding its fixed static offset to the current value of the stack pointer.
+The compiler assigns to each local variable of the subroutine a static offset that determines the variable's location in the stack frame relative to the frame pointer that points to the beginning of the stack frame.
+Thus during the execution of the call, the value of each local variable can be accessed by adding its fixed static offset to the current value of the frame pointer.

    Describe an algorithm that a compiler could use to assign stack frame offsets to the variables of arbitrary nested blocks of a